rmahdavi/Non_Profit_Outliers/README.md

 A note on the features is that the middle three Deffered Expenses Ratio, Deferred Revenues Ratio, and Depreciation Rate are high indicators of accounting manipulation as they are high judgement accounts.

 After featurizing the data an Isolation Forest Model was applied (After considering a few models including an SVM Novelty Detection approach, and an elliptic envelope, Isolation Forest model seemed be the best approach).
-Here is a link to paper if you would like to learn more about the Isolation Forest Model.
+Here is a link to the paper if you would like to learn more about the Isolation Forest Model.

 [Isolation-based Anomaly Detection](http://cs.nju.edu.cn/zhouzh/zhouzh.files/publication/tkdd11.pdf)